min2ha/ukwa-site/content/target/4802/index.en.md

   "subject": "Nelson Mandela"
 }

-# NME: Music world reacts to the death of Nelson Mandela

 <p>Report posted on 5 December, on reactions to the news of Nelson's Mandela's death from British and American performers.</p>